Number of Fellowships

 Experienced researchers are tremendous sources of expertise and knowledge.
 The Zukunftskolleg supports an intergenerational exchange through several funding instruments, for example Senior Fellowships or the Mentorship Programme.

-The Zukunftskolleg strives for gender equality: Of our 113 fellows, 46 were female, 66 male and one transgender.
+The Zukunftskolleg strives for gender equality: Of our 138 fellows, 60 were female, 76 male and two transgender.
 A representative of the Office for Equal Opportunity, Family Affairs and Diversity advises the Recruitment Committee of the Zukunftskolleg during the selection process.

-The German federal and state governments passed the Excellence Initiative to promote top-level research.
+In 2007, the German federal and state governments passed the Excellence Initiative to promote top-level research.
 German universities were invited to apply for this highly competitive funding programme.
+In 2019, the initiative was renamed in Excellence Strategy.

 European Union (2012 – 2018)